-- Establishment of a Diversity Working Group to help raise awareness of the issues and promote best practice across the organisation.
-This will include setting-up a dedicated Diversity page on the intranet portal ('HUB') and promoting an informal networking forum for female employees. - Review how the company can offer more family friendly arrangements, including flexible working where practicable. - Proactive steps to develop and support talented female employees to progress their careers, based around the IPR process, and encourage more to apply for roles that are underrepresented.
-In time we expect more women to take-on senior leadership positions with 30% female representation in the Upper Quartile by 2022. - Publicise senior female role models, and support informal mentoring. - Providing managers with gender bias awareness training (to help them recognise unconscious biases when making recruitment and talent management decisions). - Active measures to ensure recruitment agencies present a gender balanced and diverse range of suitable candidates on shortlists for all vacant positions, ideally from local communities close to the place of work.
-Wherever possible, the establishment of mixed gender interview panels. - Focused training for female employees to equip them with the appropriate leadership, technical and managerial competencies to help them maximise their career development opportunities within HCP. - Implementing enhanced HR gender monitoring strategies and external benchmarking, particularly in relation to recruitment, retention and talent development.
+Supporting a Diversity Working Group who meet regularly to help raise awareness of the issues and promote best practice across the organisation.
+A dedicated Diversity page has been established on the intranet portal ('HUB') and promoting an informal networking forum for female employees.
+The company is showcasing International Women's' Day in March and promoting Diversity TED talks showcasing female role models.

+- Improving how the company can offer more family friendly arrangements, including flexible working where practicable.
+Over 18% of our female employees are now able to work flexibly in part-time roles and others are in home-based roles. - Proactive steps to develop and support talented female employees to progress their careers, based around the IPR process, and encourage more to apply for roles that are underrepresented.
+Establishment of a Junior Development Programme to help upskill staff to be able to progress in their careers. - Active steps to encourage more women to take-on senior leadership positions, with over 30% female representation in the Upper Quartile by 2022. - Publicising senior female role models, and supporting female mentoring via a pilot programme. - Providing managers with gender bias awareness training (to help them recognise unconscious biases when making recruitment and talent management decisions). - Active measures to ensure recruitment agencies present a gender balanced and diverse range of suitable candidates on shortlists for senior positions, ideally from local communities close to the place of work.
+Wherever possible, the establishment of mixed gender interview panels. - Provision of individual training opportunities for female employees to equip them with the appropriate leadership, technical and managerial competencies to help them maximise their career development opportunities within HCP. - Undertaking enhanced HR gender monitoring strategies and external benchmarking, particularly in relation to recruitment, retention and talent development.

 People are at the core of HCP's aim to create outstanding value through the intelligent management of assets.
 The company is committed to be an equal opportunities employer and will never knowingly discriminate on grounds of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment, or disability.
 We endeavour to always pay employees equally for the same or equivalent work, regardless of gender (or other characteristics listed above) and promote a rich diversity in our workforce.
 We will continue to closely monitor pay and benefits, undertaking regular audits and ensure that appropriate guidance is provided to managers.
-However, we must recognise that ongoing initiatives to address the company's gender pay gap will take several years to achieve the desired effect.
+However, we must recognise that ongoing initiatives to address the company's gender pay gap will take several more years to achieve the desired effect.